 Let’s bake together!
 I’ll be walking you through all the steps in my written recipe and video below!
 If you try this recipe, be sure to tag me on Instagram, and you can also find me on YouTube and Facebook

 - 1 ½ Tablespoons unsalted butter divided (21g)

 - 1 ½ cups fresh pumpkin seeds rinsed and dried (185g)

 - 1 teaspoon pumpkin spice can substitute cinnamon

-Meanwhile, whisk together sugars, pumpkin spice, and salt.
+- Meanwhile, in a separate bowl whisk together sugars, pumpkin spice, and salt.
 Set aside.

-Transfer seeds to a wax-paper lined cookie sheet and allow to cool before enjoying.
+- Transfer seeds to a parchment-paper lined cookie sheet and allow to cool before enjoying.